floatlazer/semantic_slam/README.md

 # Semantic SLAM
 ***Author:*** Xuan Zhang

-Semantic SLAM can generate a 3D voxel based semantic map using only a hand holding RGB-D camera (e.g. Asus xtion) in real time.
+Semantic SLAM can generate a 3D voxel based semantic map using only a hand held RGB-D camera (e.g. Asus xtion) in real time.
 We use ORB_SLAM2 as SLAM backend, a CNN (PSPNet) to produce semantic prediction and fuse semantic information into a octomap.
 Note that our system can also be configured to generate rgb octomap without semantic information.

 Semantic octomap             |  RGB octomap :-------------------------:|:-------------------------: